Procedurally-Generated-Human/Traveling-Salseman-Problem-Iran/README.md

 ## Computing the Solution
 The first attempt to compute the solution was attempted on my laptop After 2 days, the solution was still not found.
 We then switched to using Google collab, the solution was found in about 10 minutes.

+## Bringing Everything Together with Python.
+Python was used due to its ease of use and many helpful libraries.
+The Python script does the following:
+1- Import the dataset.
+2- Clean the dataset.
+3- Feed the data to the algorithm.
+4- Convert the result to a map.

+The code for the python script can be found here: https://colab.research.google.com/drive/1gpFn6h_BR1OjPv0yntvZeXQNMzXHqQp4?usp=sharing